-Because the principal concern underlying the rationale for the statutory caps is an over-reliance on the DTA for companies in or near an RBC action level, the DTABG believes an appropriate approach would be a variable risk charge applied to the DTA in excess of that recoverable from past taxes with those charges increasing as the capitalization of the company decreases.
+Because the principal concern underlying the rationale for the statutory caps is an over-reliance on the DTA for companies in or near an RBC action level, the DTABG believes an appropriate approach would be a variable risk charge applied to the DTA with those charges increasing as the capitalization of the company decreases.

-While the valuation allowance itself should implicitly consider a company's ability to realize the DTA, a tiered charge resulting in a 100% (or more) charge against the DTA in excess of that recoverable from past taxes for companies in a more hazardous position would essentially remove any benefit from the DTA regardless of realization estimates for those companies.
+While the valuation allowance itself should implicitly consider a company's ability to realize the DTA, a tiered charge resulting in a 100% (or more) charge against the DTA for companies in a more hazardous position would essentially remove any benefit from the DTA regardless of realization estimates for those companies.